Lodi, Lombardy: The Feast of Saint Bassianus

-Urban planning
+After the solemn mass, under the porticos of Palazzo Broletto, the free distribution of büšèca (Lombard-style tripe cooked with pancetta, vegetables, and beans), hot tea, and mulled wine takes place; simultaneously, throughout the day, the traditional Saint Bassianus fair is held in Piazza della Vittoria.
+In the afternoon, after the celebration of vespers, the ceremony for the awarding of civic honors and the "Fanfullino della riconoscenza" prize takes place, given to Lodi citizens distinguished in the fields of social commitment and cultural or scientific promotion.

+The Feast of Saint Lucia

+Lodi is one of the northern Italian cities where Saint Lucia is venerated as a bringer of gifts: according to tradition, in the days leading up to the 13 December feast, children list their desired gifts in a letter, which must then be placed in an urn set up for the occasion in the Cathedral, at the foot of the saint’s statue.
+Preparations for the feast begin in one of the first afternoons of the month, when the city hosts the "Saint Lucia vigil", an event dedicated to primary and kindergarten-age children.
+Additionally, from 8 December to midnight on 12 December, the ancient Saint Lucia fair is held in Piazza della Vittoria, with stalls selling toys, sweets, and handicrafts.

+Urbanism

 In the early centuries of the city’s existence, urban development progressed slowly: the construction of the Cathedral, begun between 1158 and 1160, was completed over a hundred years later, excluding subsequent modifications; at the end of the 12th century, the San Lorenzo Church was built, while the San Francesco Church and the initial core of the Broletto Palace date back to the late 13th century.
 The following century left behind the Vistarini Palace, the Castle, and the Sant’Agnese Church.
 In the late 15th century, remembered as the period of the city’s greatest splendor, numerous new buildings were erected, including the Mozzanica Palace, the Ospedale Maggiore, and the Civic Temple of the Incoronata; during the same period, the defensive fortification system dating back to the early 13th century was strengthened.
 Between the 16th and early 18th centuries, the San Cristoforo Complex and the Modignani Palace were built.